kaidez/kaidez.github.io/_posts/2011-02-14-nyc-social-media-week-event-recap-social-listening.md

 author: Kai Gittens
 layout: post
 permalink: /nyc-social-media-week-event-recap-social-listening/
-meta-excerpt: The social listening panel at NYC Social Media Week showed how companies like Pepsi track their products within the social networks
+excerpt: The social listening panel at NYC Social Media Week showed how companies like Pepsi track their products within the social networks
-category: reviews
+categories: reviews
 cat-name: "Reviews"
 tags: [social networking, review]
 ---
 [Social Media Week][1] is a semi-annual global conference covering all things social media-related.
 It runs concurrently in ten cities across globe, reaching as far as Istanbul.
 Of course, my home base of NYC was one of the ten cities.

  [1]: http://socialmediaweek.org/